-The Best Time For A Morocco Tour
+The Best Time To Visit Morocco on a Private Tour

 ranges of climates greatly fluctuate due to the country’s geographic location between Europe, Asia, and Africa.
 Morocco’s unique weather patterns make it possible to find an ideal area to take a Morocco Tour year round, however, recommended months to experience Morocco fall between October and May

 Spring (April and May) and Fall (September and October) are perhaps the best overall time to take a Moroccco Tour.
 With a summer climate in the south and in the mountains, as well as on the Mediterranean and Atlantic coasts.
 Winter can be perfect by day in the south, though desert nights can get very cold.
 If you’re planning to hike in the mountains, it’s best to keep to the months from April to October unless you have some experience in snow conditions.

 .
 Let us be your guide to Morocco Travel.

 .
 To the north of the High Atlas, the western winds from the Atlantic contribute to the cooler temperatures of the north.
 Contrastingly, south of the High Atlas, the weather is influenced by the Sahara

 If you are not comfortable with very hot weather, it is advisable to avoid scheduling your Morocco Tour during July through August because these are the hottest times of the year.
 Also, certain cities such as Marrakech may continue to be hot until the last weeks of September.
 If you decide to take a Morocco Tour during July and August, it’s a wonderful time to head for the coast, while in the mountains there are no set rules.

 In preparing for a Morocco Tour, keep in mind that Morocco is separated into five regions

 enjoy Mediterranean conditions.
 The coastal cities by the Mediterranean are generally mild and pleasant all year long; even winter time is enjoyable at temperatures staying at 50 degrees.
 Autumn and spring time can be a little frustrating with rain spells falling for days at a time.
 Summers are usually picture perfect with temperatures averaging 77 degrees.

 If your Morocco Tour itinerary moves you down the coast of the Atlantic, passing cities such as Moulay Bousselham

 For travelers who adore hot climates, continue towards southern Morocco.
 Stop and rest in Fes or Meknes, two popular imperial cities between the Rif and Middle Atlas mountains.
 The temperatures here are said to vary more than any other part of Morocco.